Pryv.io Backup

 Since v2 (2026) Pryv.io ships a built-in backup/restore tool,

 bin/backup.js.
-Prefer it over raw database dumps — it understands Pryv.io’s data model, backs up per user, supports incremental runs and can verify integrity on restore.
+Prefer it over raw database dumps — it understands Pryv.io’s data model, backs up per user, supports incremental runs, can verify integrity on restore, and can encrypt its output on demand so no plaintext personal/health data touches the backup media.
+For any backup that leaves the host (off-site, outsourced, or third-party storage) you should encrypt it.
 Raw database/filesystem dumps are still documented below as a disaster-recovery alternative for operators who need them (offline DB snapshots, block-level volume backups, etc.).

 Table of contents